destroyedlolo/Mer-de-Glace/README.md

 ### 4- additionally, Mer-De-Glace can hilight duplication

+> [!CAUTION]
-Notez-bien : it's about comparing numerical signature, not the files themselves.
+> Notez-bien : it's about comparing numerical signatures, not the files themselves.
 It's up to **YOU** to decide if some cleaning is needed or not.

 #### check for duplication